-Join Jess Stratton for an in-depth discussion in this video Exploring the Lotus Notes interface, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Exploring the Lotus Notes interface, part of Learning Lotus Notes.

 Congratulations on getting started with Lotus Notes. …The Notes client definitely contains some unique names and concepts. …Because of that, we're going to go over the user interface and some terminology, so that …even if you find yourself needing to use the Help file you can still get a head start knowing …how to look things up. …The Notes client is a means to access various applications, which used to be called databases. …Things like your inbox, calendar, contacts and even some production applications that …are unique to your company, these are all considered applications.…

 Let's start right at the top. …We've got your File, Edit, View menu that's similar to other applications you may have used. …Right below that is the Open list; this acts as a launcher for all your applications. …Immediately to the right of that is the tabbed interface. …This is a list of all the open applications that you currently have.
 You can click on …the tabs to access each one. …Continuing all the way over to the right- hand side, we've got what's called the sidebar, …